 Survey tow duration has been changed through the years, from 60 min in the years 1988 to 1997, and then stepwise shortened to a mixture of 30 and 15 min tows randomly distributed in the strata in the proportion 2:1 in the years 2001 to 2003.
 These reductions were made in order to optimise the sampling schedule (Carlsson et al., 2000).
-In 2004, equal proportions of 30 and 15 minutes tows were applied but in 2005 standard tow duration was set to 15 minutes at all stations against considerations noted below.
+In 2004, equal proportions of 30 and 15 minutes tows were applied but in 2005 standard tow duration was set to 15 minutes at all stations against considerations noted in different papers (Ziemer & Siegstad, 2009; Kingsley, 2001b; Kingsley et al., 2002; Wieland and Storr-Paulsen, 2006).
+Results indicate that the used mixture of 15 and 30 min tows can be replaced by 15 min tows on all stations without any impact on the continuity of the time series of survey estimates.
+This practice was consequently implemented in 2005 and no corrections for different tow durations in the previous years have been included in the present analysis of the status of the stock.